kanidm/compact-jwt/README.md

 When should I use this library?
 -------------------------------

+If you are:

-If you wish to create ECDSA signed JWT tokens, or verify ECDSA signed JWT tokens, this library is for you.
+* creating ECDSA signed JWT tokens, or verify ECDSA signed JWT tokens

-If you are implementing OIDC as a relying party or authorisation server, this library is for you.
+* implementing OIDC as a relying party or authorisation server
+* wanting to use HMAC signatures
+* needing a minimal secure JWS implementation, this library is for you
+* using TPM bound keys for signing JWTs

-If you want to use HMAC signatures, have a full JWS implementation, or have the non-compact (JSON) serialisation support, this library is not what you want.
+If you need non-compact JWS, or other complex use cases, this library is not for you.

 Why another JWT library?
 ------------------------